 Tips about how to build a perfect capsule wardrobe.

 We each have different bodies and lifestyles and we deserve to dress for that unique combination.
 One perfect capsule wardrobe will not work for everyone.
-Let it be messy at first, as you figure out what works best for your body, and your lifestyle.
+Let it be messy at first, as you figure out what works best for your body type and your lifestyle.

 Figure out what works best for you with the free Project 333 Capsule Quick-Start Guide at the end of this article.

-After dressing with 33 items or less every 3 months, including clothes, jewelry, accessories and jewelry for 6 years, I’ve learned what’s important to consider while building a capsule wardrobe, and it might surprise you.
+After dressing with 33 items or less every 3 months, including clothes, jewelry, accessories and shoes for more than a decade, I’ve learned what’s important to consider while building a capsule wardrobe, and it might surprise you.

 When I Googled the definition of a capsule wardrobe I found …